Geolm/bc_crunch/README.md

 ### Performance

 Using a precomputed decoder table, decrunching is now significantly faster—up to ~1.5× speedup.
-Further optimizations are in progress.
+Some parts of the cruncher have been optimized using NEON instructions (I don't have a x64 available to do the AVX/SSE port).

 Current performance on an M1 Pro MacBook Pro:

-Crunch  50× 1024×1024 texture: 1.602 s  → **15.61 MB/s**
+Crunch  50× 1024×1024 texture: 1.602 s  → **19.95 MB/s**
 Decrunch 50× 1024×1024 texture: 0.723 s  → **34.56 MB/s**

 [benchmark.c](./test/benchmark.c)